Dasmariñas: Burol

+Also found in this area is Governor Dominador Mangubat Avenue (formerly known as congressional road) this is a tree lined urban corridor, which is famous for businesses like residential condominiums, pharmacy & clinics, bars & restaurants, salon & spa, institutions and other commercial strip.
+It also houses several universities and colleges, bestowing the area as the University Belt of Cavite.

-The New Proposed Dasmariñas Government Center is now being built in this Barangay.
-That includes Kolehiyo Ng Lungsod Ng Dasmariñas, Grandstand, Football field with track oval, Dasmariñas Arena (COD Arena), Dasmariñas Boxing Gym and The new Dasmariñas Socio Economic and Multi purpose Building (New City Hall).
-Also located here are the new urban public park named Promenade Des Dasmariñas situated along the Imus river.
-Soon it will have a commercial portion within the complex.
+The new proposed Dasmariñas Government Center is now being built in this Barangay.
+That includes Kolehiyo ng Lungsod ng Dasmariñas (KLD), Grandstand, Football field with track oval, City Of Dasmariñas Arena (COD Arena), City of Dasmariñas Boxing Gym and the new City of Dasmariñas Socio Economic and Multi purpose Building (New City Hall).

+Also adjacent to the place is the new urban public park named Promenade Des Dasmariñas situated along the Imus river.
+Soon it will have a commercial establishments and new development within the new government complex.

 Only one barangay is located in this district, its namesake, Barangay Burol Main.